anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Either I will find a way, or I will make one.
+Quote: The only time to buy these is on a day with no 'y' in it.

-By: Philip Sidney
+By: Warren Buffett